trestles/ios-notes/events-control-gesturerecognizers.md

+START OF MIRRORING OF THIS

+## What is MVC?

 ## Events
   - traditionally, events are created and captured at the level of UIViewController
      - can be be created in Storyboard or in code